 What is something you want people to know about IBD?

 RZ: I want people to know that IBD is not something to be ashamed of.
 We can help spread awareness if people are willing to talk about it—that’s how we can also educate others.
 For some people suffering from IBD, you wouldn’t be able to tell just by looking at them.
 I know many people had no idea that I was sick, but yet I was private.

-I just had my second surgery for the J-pouch.
+RZ: I just had my second surgery for the j-pouch.
 This internal pouch will act like a “pseudo colon” using my small intestines.
-During the next three months my surgeon will create the J-pouch (I will still wear an ostomy bag) and in June they will finally reverse the ostomy.
+During the next three months, my surgeon will create the j-pouch (I will still wear an ostomy bag) and in June they will finally reverse the ostomy.
 Assuming everything goes well, I will be back to going to the bathroom like a normal person.

 This second surgery was a lot more intricate than the first, so my recovery has been a little harder.
 I was on a liquid diet for a week then went back to solid foods.
 My body wasn’t quite ready to handle solid foods, so I am now back on a liquid diet again.
 Sometimes it’s hard for me, but I just need to listen to my body and I know it will heal itself.

 What race are you training for next?

 RZ: Right now, I’m trying to just let my body heal so I’m not planning any races yet.
 I would love to run another half marathon in May though, before my final surgery — rocking my bag!